UPenn-CIT599/financial-report-analysis/project-design.md

 ## Runner Class

 ### Responsibilities
+- Has finDataHM, a HashMap mapping a FinancialData object to the key (name, year, quarter)
+- Has senResultHM, a HashMap mapping a SentimentAnalysis object to the key (name, year, quarter)
+- Exports PDF files to .txt files
+- Loop through all .txt files to populate above hashmaps for each file
+- Output sentiment analysis and compensation statement to .txt file (can be moved to Visualizer class)
+- Construct Visualizer object with hashmaps

 ### Collaborators
+- PDFBoxReadFromFile
+- PDFFileFilter
+- TxtFileFilter
+- FinancialData
+- ParserBaba (and DataParser)
+- SentimentAnalysis
+- Visualizer

 ## PDFFileFilter Class
 This class implements the FileFilter interface to determine if a selected file is a PDF or not.